skamann/pycroco/README.md

 PyCroco uses [Spexxy](https://github.com/thusser/spexxy) for reading and manipulating spectra.
 Hence, a recent version of Spexxy must be available in the same python environment for PyCroco to work properly.

+The code is heavily influenced by the [fxcor](https://iraf.readthedocs.io/en/latest/tasks/noao/rv/fxcor.html) routine available in IRAF.
+For a detailed description of the cross-correlation approach, consult [Tory & Davis (1979)](https://ui.adsabs.harvard.edu/abs/1979AJ.....84.1511T/abstract).

 ## Features

 - Efficient cross-correlation of 1D spectra